 Known as the ‘Pearl of Asia’, Cambodia’s capital is home to the killing fields and the Tuol Sleng Museum of genocide.
 These harrowing reminders of Pol Pot’s regime are best discovered with a survivor of the prison.
-It is always the guides that bring places to life so we also suggest spending an afternoon with an architectural student to learn about the history of the buildings in Phnom Penh by cyclo, allowing you to be open to the elements, weaving in and out of the local markets and through scooters whizzing through the streets.
+It is always the guides that bring places to life, so we also suggest spending an afternoon with an architectural student to learn about the history of the buildings in Phnom Penh by cyclo.
+For foodies, a visit would not be complete without meeting Chef Nak on the Island of the Mekong or exploring the morning markets with our food specialist.

 Get under the skin of the ‘real’ Cambodia with a trusty guide and cycle the backroads, explore Tonle Sap, venture into the back of beyond by quad bike, horseback or ox cart and enjoy a special 5 course Khmer dinner in the middle of nowhere by candlelight when all that can be heard is the high-pitched song of the cicada and children playing in the fields nearby.
 We have also a developed unique art tour with private access to local artists’ studios and an insight into local charities that we support.

-Cambodia’s main religion is Theravedic Buddhism which puts an importance on family, so the locals happily embrace children.
+Cambodia’s main religion is Theravedic Buddhism which places importance on family, so the locals happily embrace children.
 We have plenty of tricks up our sleeve to keep both kids and parents entertained.
-Zip-wiring through the jungle, quad biking through the countryside, kayaking on Tonle Sap and access to front row seats at the Cambodian circus where the comical acrobatics give the Circ du Soleil a run for its money.
+Zip-wiring through the jungle, quad biking through the countryside, kayaking on Tonle Sap and access to front row seats at the Cambodian Circus where the comical acrobatics give the Circ du Soleil a run for its money.
 Whilst exploring the Angkor temples we can challenge your youngsters to a scavenger hunt with clues to follow on tuk tuk or by bicycle.

 Bangkok is the main gateway to southeast Asia, so spend a couple of nights exploring this fun capital with one of our expert guides and recover from your jet lag, before delving into the rich culture of Cambodia.